Origins of the Temperley-Lieb algebra: early history: Skew shapes and -avoiding permutations

 \begin{algo} Let $d$ be a given $n$-diagram.
 Working from left to right, number its northern vertices by $1,\dots, n$ and number its southern vertices by $1', \dots, n'$.
 For any $k$ in $\{1, \dots, n\}$, define

 and

 Starting at the vertex $1$ in the upper left corner of $d$ and proceeding clockwise through the vertices, we obtain the vector

 that records the sequence of compass directions.
-Fix an origin $(0,0)$ in $\R^2 = \R \times \R$.
-Pick an orthonormal coordinate system for $\R^2$ in which the positive directions are south and east, respectively, so that for $x>0$, $y>0$ the point $(x,y)$ is located $x$ units south and $y$ units east of the origin.
-(North points to the top of the page.)
-These choices are dictated by the usual ``English notation'' for tableaux, which are regarded as consisting of rows and columns numbered similarly to the way matrix entries are numbered.
 The vector $\xi(d)$ determines a closed polygonal path in $\R \times \R$ (having vertices in $\Z \times \Z$) as follows: \begin{itemize} \item Start at the point $(0,0)$. \item Following the compass directions in the sequence $\xi(d)$, move one unit in the prescribed direction at each step. \end{itemize} The path always consists of $2n$ unit length segments.
 By discarding all unit length segments which are traversed twice, we obtain a unique skew shape $\lambda \setminus \mu$.
 Fill each unit box in the skew shape with the number $\omega(i,j) = i-j$ where $(i,j)$ is the southeastern point of the box.
 With this filling, we obtain a labeled skew shape $(\lambda \setminus \mu, \omega)$ in the sense of \cite{BJS93}*{p.~363}. \end{algo}

 \begin{example} The $9$-diagram $d$ displayed below

 is associated by Algorithm \ref{a:skew} to the sequence

 The sequence corresponds to the polygonal path traced out in the figure on the left below (the origin is in its upper right corner)